JasonBoy/wechat-jssdk/README.md

 3.Now you can send the wx request in your browser to pass the verification.

-###Client Side
+## Browser Side Usage
 `var WechatJSSDK = require('wechat-jssdk/lib/client')`
 in your client side js, or any other way you like to include this.
 `var wechatObj = new WechatJSSDK(config)`
-or in other environment:
+or in traditional environment, use the prebuilt `./dist/client.min.js`:
 `var wechatObj = new window.WechatJSSDK(config)`
 where config will be:

 ```javascript
 var config = {